About the CSSA Board

 Sr Tierney is also a member of the Professional Standards Resource Group Victoria, the Advisory Board Pallotti College, the Archdiocese of Melbourne Diocesan Finance Council, the Christian Brothers Professional Standards Advisory Group and the Sisters of Good Samaritan Safeguarding Advisory Group.

-Sr Tierney is also a member of the CSSA Board’s Mission and Governance Committee.
+Sr Tierney Deputy Chair of CSSA and is also a member of the CSSA Board’s Mission and Governance Committee.